Surgery in ancient Rome: Other tools

 In ancient Rome saws could be used to amputate limbs for surgical purposes.
 Osteotomes were used to cut away at bone and remove membranes.
 Thigh tourniquets would stop bleeding and prevent the venom from spreading.
 Another common tool was bronze or iron cross-bladed scissors.
 During surgeries spatulas could also be used.
 Although they were primarily used to produce and apply medicine.
 Ancient Roman surgical tools called phlebotomes were used in operations known as phlebotomies.
 This tool is one of the most commonly mentioned tools in Ancient Roman medical literature.
 Despite this, there are no detailed descriptions of the phlebotome.
 This likely stems from the commonality of the instrument.
 Due to its popularity, doctors and writers assumed all readers would already be familiar with its appearance and usage.
 Hemispathions were used to divide the fistula.
 Syringes in ancient Rome had a variety of uses.
 Nasal syringes were made of two bronze or horn pipes that were used to inject liquids into the nostrils.
 Ear syringes were also common tools.
 They were used to remove unhealthy substances from the ears, and clean the ears, the bladder, the vagina, and the foreskin.
 Cannulae were used to heal ascites and empyema.
 This was done by using the bronze cannulae to make an incision into the abdomen and the peritoneum.
 Cauteries were common ancient surgical tools with a variety of types.
 Cautery knives were used to remove cancers such as malignant polyps as well as hydroceles.
 Cauteries could also remove eschars in the spleen, and hernias.
 It was also used to treat hemorrhoids, diseases of the liver, and trichiasis.
 The lithotomy scoop was a long and slender semicircular tool used to extract calculi.
 Enemas were usually made of long silver tubes with perforations attached to a pig's bladder.
 This bladder was filled with horse milk and closed with a cord.
 To treat dysentery, enemas were injected into the body's orifices, such as vaginas, bladders, or uteruses.
 In this operation, cannulae were inserted into the body.
 These cannulae had circles of small holes to prevent ascariasis, a disease caused by a parasitic roundworm.

 Techniques

 Abortion

 There were surgical procedures for abortion in ancient Rome, but they were rarely used, and most abortions were conducted using herbs or other drugs.
 When surgery was used, it involved the use of surgical instruments to penetrate the mother.
-Usually this procedure ended the death of both the fetus and the mother.
+Usually this procedure ended in the death of both the fetus and the mother.
 Soranus of Ephesus wrote that purging, carrying heavy weights, and the injection of olive oil into the vagina or uterus, were all procedures used to carry out abortions.